pentagram-lang/pentagram-ideas/plans/continuation-marks.md

 ## Implementation

-Each mark gets its own dynamic-sized stack, with the size plus pointer stored in the coroutine stack header.
+Each mark gets its own dynamic-sized stack, with the size plus pointer stored in the task stack header.
 This allows each mark to get pushed/popped at different rates, and allows O(1) access to the latest value of each mark.
 (All marks must have a default initialization value.)

 Every item in a continuation mark stack includes the new value and the call stack frame for when the item was added.
 Stack frame references are to the location in the stack where the return address was pushed.